MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-internet-application-status.md

 |**Receive data**|Select **Publish as execution data** and select the name of the variable where the received data will be saved.
 Select **Save data**, specify the **File** where you want to save the data received from the Internet application.
 Select the action you want to specify in the **If the Destination File Exists** box.
 You can select **Create a file with a unique name**, **Append data to the existing file**, or **Overwrite the existing file**.|
 |**Close port**|You must configure the **Open port** action before you can select this action.|

- You can use a sequence of actions to test a custom Internet application that is not part of the predefined list.
+ You can use a sequence of actions to test a custom Internet application that isn't part of the predefined list.
 You can perform actions such as opening and closing a port and communicating with the Internet application by sending and receiving information.

 ### Published Data
  The following table lists the published data items.